mishelashala/intro-to-ddd/003-strategic-design.md

 From the distillation process, we can also find other subdomains (bounded contexts) and their corresponding models.
 This distillation process can lead us to have a strategic design, which, as discussed earlier, will help us coming up with a realistic plan for development.

+### Generic Subdomains

+While refactoring you can end up identifying cohesive subdomains, withe their corresponding models, that don't serve the main goal of the project.
+These subdomains can up serving only their own goals.

+When this happens try to isolate this generic models into their own modules in order to create a separation of concers between the core and generic subdomains.

+These generic subdomains probably will end up requiring further development and maintainence.
+If this need arises we must always prioritize the development of the core domain.
+We can assign a low priority to these modules and only work on them when the core domain doesn't demand our attention.

+During the creation of these generic subdomains we must avoid spending too much time on them.
+We must avoid re-inventing the wheel as much as posible.
+We must try to use off-the-shelf pre-made solutions when possible.

+To reiterate the point, all these strategies are in place to avoid diverting our attention and priorities from the core domain to the generic subdomains.

 [^modular-monoliths]: See [Modular Monoliths](http://www.kamilgrzybek.com/design/modular-monolith-primer/)
 [^micro-services]: See [Microservices](https://en.wikipedia.org/wiki/Microservices) on Wikipedia
 [^inverse-conway-s-manouver]: See [Inverse Conway's Manouver](https://ctocraft.com/blog/how-can-the-inverse-conway-manoeuvre-help-drive-organisational-change/)